techjay-c/tp/docs/UserGuide.md

 - You are using ToothTracker for the first time and you have to add your patients' particulars.
 - A new patient has joined your clinic.

-Format: `add-patient n/NAME p/PHONE e/EMAIL b/BIRTHDATE g/GENDER r/REMARK s/SERVICE h/ADDRESS `
+Format: `add-patient n/NAME p/PHONE b/BIRTHDATE g/GENDER [r/REMARK] [tr/TREATMENT] [e/EMAIL] [h/ADDRESS] ADDRESS] [t/TAG] `

 Examples:

-* `Add-patient n/John Tan p/90676622 e/johntan@gmail.com b/06-06-1998 g/M r/heavy smoker s/Cleaning h/60 Jalan Kempinski Road` <br>
+* `add-patient n/John p/90676622 b/06-06-1998 g/M r/Allergic to Peanuts tr/Braces e/johntan@gmail.com h/60 Harvey Avenue t/Urgent` <br>
-Adds a new patient named ‘John Tan’, with phone number ‘90676622’ and email of ‘johntan@gmail.com’, birthdate of 06 June 1998, Gender Male, remark that he is a heavy smoker, requesting for cleaning treatment and with an address at 60 Jalan Kempinski Road.
+Adds a new patient named ‘John’, with phone number ‘90676622’ and email of ‘johntan@gmail.com’, birthdate of 06 June 1998, Gender Male, remark that he is allergic to Peanuts, requesting for cleaning treatment and with an address at 60 Harvey Avenue.

-* `Add-patient n/Megan Chua p/88756298 e/megan@outlook.com b/10-09-1993 g/F s/Cleaning h/34 Changi Rise` <br>
-Adds a new patient named ‘Megan Chua’, with phone number ‘88756298’ and email of ‘megan@outlook.com’, birthdate of 10 Sep 1993, Gender Female, no remark specified, requesting for cleaning treatment and with an address at 34 Changi Rise.

 ### Listing all patients : `list-patient`